google/flax/docs/experimental/nnx/nnx_basics.md

     return x @ self.w.value + self.b.value
 ```

-As shown above dynamic state is usually stored in `nnx.Variable`s (NOTE: the example above does not include Variable; perhaps can stick with Params in the text here and introduce Variable later?) such as `nnx.Param`,
+As shown above dynamic state is usually stored in `nnx.Param`s,
 and static state (all types not handled by NNX) such as integers or strings
 are stored directly.
 Attributes of type `jax.Array` and `numpy.ndarray` are also treated as dynamic state,
 although storing them inside `nnx.Variable`s is preferred.
-Also, RNG keys can be requested from the
+Also, the `nnx.Rngs` object by can be used to
-`nnx.Rngs` object by calling `rngs.<stream_name>()` where the stream name show match (NOTE: clarify) on of
-the names provided to the `Rngs` constructor (shown below).
+get new unique keys based on a root key passed to the constructor (see below).

 To actually initialize a Module is very easy: simply call the constructor.
 All the
 parameters of a Module will be created right then and there, and are immediately available